mozilla/experimenter-docs/docs/feature-variables-and-me.md

 We can imagine a world where we have multiple configurable features, say: an `app-menu`, `onboarding` and `newtab`.
 On each of these features we have a messaging surface, and we want to run an experiment to find which is the best surface to show the message about a behavior we wish to maximize: setting the browser to be the device default.

-Can we configure an experiment to test each of the message on each of these messaging surfaces?
+Q Can we configure an experiment to test each of the message on each of these messaging surfaces?

-> 👋 Unimplemented
->
-> *Coming soon* While this is available in Experimenter, currently the Nimbus SDK does not support different features in different branches.
+A This would be done with an experiment that has three branches, and each branch configures exactly one feature.
+The application code doesn't have to know about the linkage between the features in this experiment, just get its configuration from Nimbus.

+If a user is enrolled in that experiment, no other experiment is allowed to use the features involved.

 We might also imagine a world where we have multiple features as before.
 Two different product teams are experimenting with two new capabilities of the app: both require onboarding instructions, one has an entry point via a app menu item, and the other has an entry point in the new tab screen.